-If your creditor decides to take court action you’ll get a document from the court called a
+If your creditor decides to take you to court, you’ll get:

-For debts regulated by the Consumer Credit Act, the creditor must have sent you a default notice and given you at least 14 days to reply before they can start court action.
+For debts regulated by the Consumer Credit Act, the creditor must have already sent you a default notice and given you at least 14 days to reply before starting court action.

-If you get a claim or initial writ our guide to decision/decrees will help you understand what to do next.
 It’s important that you act straight away.
+Our guide to decision/decrees will help you understand what to do next.

 If you ignore the claim or initial writ, or if you don’t make the payment that’s asked for in a decision/decree, your creditor can begin diligence to recover the debt.